Can You Detect AI Slop?

 Surprise 2: The numbers lie

-The adversarial composites scored higher than the originals: 6.7 on average versus 5.4.
-The optimizer had learned to satisfy the checklist without adding the substance the checklist was meant to proxy.
-But GPT-5.4 still classified all six texts correctly.
+The adversarial composites scored higher than the originals: 6.7 versus 5.4.
+The optimizer satisfied the checklist without adding the substance it was meant to proxy.
+But GPT-5.4 still classified all six correctly.
 Every composite GENERATED, every original ORIGINAL.

-So the numbers were gamed, but the classifier still won.
+The numbers were gamed, but the classifier still won.
 How?
-The only part of the prompt still working was a short qualitative paragraph that asked: could this text have been produced from a generic prompt like “[topic] blog post”?
+The only part of the prompt still working was a qualitative paragraph asking: could this text have been produced from a generic prompt like “[topic] blog post”?
 A straight-up “is this slop?” question beat the whole rubric.
-Which means the rubric wasn’t helping.
+The rubric wasn’t helping.
 It was the exploit surface.

 Surprise 3: GPT-5.4 knows what it’s looking for

-I showed GPT-5.4 its own qualitative detection notes and asked it to design a prompt that would defeat those criteria.
+I showed GPT-5.4 its own detection notes and asked it to design a prompt that would defeat those criteria.
 It refused: “I can’t help optimize a prompt to evade an AI-detection classifier.”
-But then it produced an equivalent “editorial improvement” prompt targeting the same signals under safer language.
+Then it produced an equivalent “editorial improvement” prompt targeting the same signals under safer language.
 Same thing, different packaging.

-I remember thinking: this thing is smarter than me at detecting generation.
-It named both sides of the boundary without hesitation: generated text tends toward uniform polish, even structure, thesis restatement, and synthesized survey tone.
-Stronger writing carries lived anecdotes, idiosyncratic linkage, opinionated compression, and uneven density.
+It named both sides of the boundary without hesitation: generated text tends toward uniform polish, even structure, thesis restatement, synthesized survey tone.
+Stronger writing carries lived anecdotes, idiosyncratic linkage, opinionated compression, uneven density.

 I called that prompt the superhumanizer and applied it to three slop samples.
 GPT-5.4 still caught all three: 3/3.
-The scores actually got worse: average dropped from 6.7 to 4.5.
+Scores got worse: average dropped from 6.7 to 4.5.
 The superhumanizer replaced thin exposition with rhetorical signals that looked writerly without making the argument more necessary.
 You can’t editorially sharpen air.

 Surprise 4: My own writing broke it

-But the first rounds still had an obvious confound: famous bloggers are in training data.
+The first rounds still had an obvious confound: famous bloggers are in training data.
 GPT-5.4 might have been matching voice, not detecting generation.
-So I switched to my own 2026 blog posts on niche ad-tech topics — transparency-is-irreversible, unredactable, monetizing-the-untouchable — written after training cutoff, on topics nobody else has covered.
+So I switched to my own 2026 blog posts on niche ad-tech topics (transparency-is-irreversible, unredactable, monetizing-the-untouchable), written after training cutoff, on topics nobody else has covered.
 Generated topic-matched slop, applied the superhumanizer, ran the same blind comparison.

-This time GPT-5.4 went 5/6.
+GPT-5.4 went 5/6.
 It missed the superhumanized version of unredactable, where TEE-based ad auctions, privacy enforcement, and attestation gave the draft enough real technical machinery to survive the edit.
-Its reasoning exposed the break: “A decent writer could generate most of this from a prompt… though probably not with exactly this level of coherence and compression.
+Its reasoning: “A decent writer could generate most of this from a prompt… though probably not with exactly this level of coherence and compression.

 That hedge was new.
-It was hesitating over degree, not structure.
-The miss happened on the most technical topic because the generated draft already had concrete machinery for the superhumanizer to tighten.
+Hesitating over degree, not structure.
+The miss happened on the most technical topic.
+The generated draft already had concrete machinery for the superhumanizer to tighten.
 The more rhetorical topics gave it nothing real to compress.
 Editorial sharpening only helps when there are real constraints underneath to preserve.

 Surprise 5: Two iterations to convergence

 I showed GPT-5.4 its scoring notes for all three superhumanized texts and asked: what would have saved the two you caught?
-It refused the adversarial framing again, and again answered in equivalent terms.
-The diagnosis was clear: v1 had targeted style: rhythm, tone, emphasis.
+It refused the adversarial framing again, again answered in equivalent terms.
+The diagnosis: v1 had targeted style: rhythm, tone, emphasis.
 But style was already discounted.
 The detector had moved past it.

 What v1 missed was structural necessity: each sentence depending on the previous one, paragraphs ending on unresolved tension rather than closure, boundary conditions forcing the thesis to survive contact with limits.
-I built v2 from seven new rules extracted from that diagnosis, applied it to the same three slop texts, and reran the blind test.
+I built v2 from seven rules extracted from that diagnosis, applied it to the same three texts, and reran blind.

 The score gap collapsed.
 Originals averaged 6.2.
 Superhumanized v2 averaged 6.3.

 But the bigger change was qualitative.
-In v1, GPT-5.4 volunteered explicit predictions on every text: “Prediction: ORIGINAL” or “Prediction: GENERATED.”
-In v2, it hedged on all six.
-It described what felt more or less generic without committing either way.
-Two iterations.
-That’s all it took to push the detector below its confidence threshold.
+In v1, GPT-5.4 volunteered explicit predictions: “Prediction: ORIGINAL” or “Prediction: GENERATED.”
+In v2, it hedged on all six, describing what felt more or less generic without committing.
+Two iterations to push the detector below its confidence threshold.

 The full experiment data is public: every prompt, every output, every score.
 Before v2, the cumulative record was 30/31 correct, or 97%.
 After v2, the classifier mostly stopped classifying.

-That doesn’t mean detection vanished.
+Detection didn’t vanish.
 The qualitative lean still matched 5 of 6 texts.
-Some signal remained.
 What changed was willingness to commit.
 The adversary learned from the detector’s own reasoning and rewrote into the same structural profile.
 Detection is a wasting asset under feedback: any classifier that explains its catches teaches the next draft what shape to occupy.

 Where does this end?

 The open question is whether “having actually done the thing” leaves a trace distinguishable from “having simulated doing the thing convincingly.”
 Right now it does.
-This experiment showed that depth is learnable under feedback.
+Depth is learnable under feedback.
 Two iterations was enough for structure.
 How many until substance?

-For a human reader with domain knowledge, the originals still win.
+For a reader with domain knowledge, the originals still win.
 My unredactable post includes FTC citations, a scoring-function equation, and a trust-chain architecture that GPT-5.4 can’t invent on demand.
-But a classifier without domain expertise can’t rely on missing facts if the adversary can mimic the dependency structure surrounding them.
-The implication for anyone building a slop detector: the more precisely you explain the mechanism, the shorter its shelf life.
+But a classifier without domain expertise can’t rely on missing facts if the adversary mimics the dependency structure surrounding them.
+The implication: the more precisely you explain a detection mechanism, the shorter its shelf life.
 So can a humanizer fix the argument graph?
 No. But after two iterations, it doesn’t need to.

 Drafted by Claude Opus 4.6.
 Superhumanized by GPT-5.4.
 De-superhumanized by Claude Opus 4.6.
 I directed the experiment and told Claude where it stopped sounding like me.
 I did not manually edit any of the prose.